Choosing the best child violin

-Why should you get a child violin?
-The violin is a wonderful musical instrument that can introduce your child to classical music and jazz.
-The violin is also a difficult instrument to learn, so it can challenge your child and teach him to excel.
+Choosing the best child violin is not easy.
+The violin is a wonderful musical instrument that can introduce children to classical music and jazz.
+The violin is also a difficult instrument to learn, and therefore it can challenge children and teach them to excel.
 If you wonder what is the best age to play the violin, the younger the better.
 Children as young as 3 years old can play.
-However be careful not to leave a small child alone with a violin as he can hurt himself with the sharp parts of the instrument.
+However be careful not to leave a small child alone with a violin as he can hurt himself or herself with the sharp parts of the instrument.

 - 4/4 (adult size): 23 inches (12 years old and above)